-Along the Ardennes front and in its depths, German special operations units infiltrated American lines, maneuvered combat vehicles, and parachuted into the rear areas.
+Along the entire Ardennes Front and in its depths, German Special Operations units infiltrated American lines, maneuvered combat vehicles, and parachuted into the rear areas.
 Their goal was to support and assist the offensive and help achieve its success.
-Ultimately, the German offensive failed.
-But what of these unique and special missions, did they fail to?
+Ultimately, the German Offensive failed.
+But what of these unique and special missions, did they fail?
 What was their impact on the campaign?
 What were these special units, what were their missions, and what did they really do?
 What can we learn from them?

 A shroud of myth, confusion, and distortion still surrounds these units and their operations.
 Valuable insights and lessons remain hidden under this cloak.
 The goal of this study is to lift the fog and to bring forth the important lessons of these operations.
 Successful special operations require detailed planning, thorough preparation of units, and mutual coordination among the organizations involved.
-This thesis is that the German special operations conducted during the Ardennes Offensive, ‘Wacht Am Rhine’, were a failure because of faulty planning, inadequate preparation, and a lack of coordination between special and conventional forces.
+This thesis is that the German Special Operations conducted during the Ardennes Offensive were both (Greif & Stoesser) a failure because of faulty planning, inadequate preparation, and a lack of coordination between special and conventional forces.

 The problems, exacerbated by a lack of preparation time, resulted in a pair of ad-hoc units that were improperly manned, equipped, and trained, and that suffered from confused command and control.
 However, despite these handicaps, the special operations forces still achieved a positive impact on the campaign resulting from a combination of the use of boldness, initiative, and improvisation.

 Likewise, the American reactions to the operations will be addressed only to illustrate the degree of success of these missions.
-The thesis will introduce and explain the current US Army special operations doctrine only in the amount necessary to fully understand the lessons learned and give the reader an appreciation on how to apply these lessons in the future for both special or conventional operations.
+The thesis will introduce and explain the current US Army special operations doctrine only in the amount necessary to fully understand the lessons learned and give the reader an appreciation of how to apply these lessons in the future for both special and conventional operations.

-The thesis is broken down into seven chapters, with each chapter building upon the previous one.
-This chapter will outline the thesis and its goals and will briefly describe special operations.
-Chapter 3, Setting the Stage, will show the reader where and how the special operations conducted fit into the ‘big picture’ of the German campaign.
+The thesis (originally) was broken down into seven chapters, with each chapter building upon the previous one.
+Chapters 1 and 2, will outline the thesis and its goals and will briefly describe special operations.
+Chapter 3, Setting the Stage, will show the reader where and how the special operations conducted fit into the ‘Big Picture’ of the German Campaign.
 This chapter will trace the genesis of the special operations missions.
 It will give the reader an idea of the timeline involved, the nature of the German military crisis, and the status of the opposing forces at the time of the battle.
 Chapter 4, Special Operations Planning, will focus on the specific planning for the German special operations missions.
 It will provide a mission analysis of the special tasks and describe how the operations supported the overall campaign plan.
 Chapter 5, Special Operation Preparation, will outline how the special operations units were organized trained, and equipped in preparation for their special missions.
 Chapter 6, Conduct of Operations, will focus on the actual execution of the operations.
 It will describe the sequence of activities and analyze the overall success or failure of the mission, and its impact on the campaign.
 Chapter 7, Lessons-Learned, will identify and analyze the lessons learned that can be derived from these operations.
 Chapter 8, Conclusion, will discuss the significance of the operations and the lessons learned, and apply them to current US Army special operations.